> Cloning Marijuana - Marijuana Cloning Explained

 cuttings versus seeds

-but there is no substitute for learning, and growing from seed teaches you more about the plant.
-Growing from seed, especially from high
+is no substitute for learning, and growing from seed teaches you more about the plant.
+Growing from seed, especially from high numbers of seeds,

-into flower.
+flower.
 These clones should be labeled with the same number as the mother plant from which it was taken, as well as the date it was cut.
+Keep

-them large under your metal halide on an eighteen hour light cycle.
+large under your metal halide on an eighteen hour light cycle.
 Your next crop can be all cuttings from your favourite plant.
-This
+This harvest will be

 If you grow you should eventually cut and root your own clones.
 There are many ways to take clones, and I am going to share the simple